 - Open the saved PDF on your computer.

 - Select Print to print out text messages for court or trial.

 Decipher TextMessage displays all your text messages for court in the easy to read program window.

 When you first open the program you will see your iPhone in the left-hand column of Decipher TextMessage.
 If you don't see your iPhone in Decipher TextMessage, make sure you have backed up the phone on your computer!

 When you select a device you will immediately see all your iPhone contacts in the middle column of the program.
 You can choose a specific contact and then all your text messages with that person will be displayed.

 To save your text messages to computer, simply choose the "Export" option from the Decipher TextMessage menu and then pick "Current Conversation / PDF."

 After you have successfully exported your text messages as a PDF document for court, you'll notice that the PDF displays the text messages in "chat bubble" format and includes any photo attachments inline as part of the conversation.
 This continuity is helpful when printing text messages and iMessages for court since it ensures that messages are printed and displayed in the exact format that they appear on your iPhone or iPad.

 Screenshot example of iPhone text messages as a PDF printed out for court as evidence:

 With the saved PDF containing your text messages open, you can choose "Print" in your PDF viewer software to print out the entire text message conversation for court or trial.
 Here's an example in the Preview application of where you will find the option under the File menu to select "Print."
-Again, whether you use Preview on your Mac or Adobe Acrobat on either Windows or Mac or any other PDF viewer, the option to print will most always be under the "File" menu.
+Again, whether you use Preview on your Mac, Adobe Acrobat on either Windows or Mac, or any other PDF viewer, the option to print will most always be under the "File" menu.